CrisYaselga/rmm-services-server-app/README.md

 	spring.datasource.username=postgres
 	spring.datasource.password=Admin999

-4.- For Compile, run install maven whit Java version 11 or 12, and UTF 8 Encoding
+4.- For Compile, run  maven install whit Java version 11 or 12, and UTF 8 Encoding

-5.- Validate that in server database exists a database whit name postgres and in side has a public schema, if not exists create
+5.- Validate that in server database exists a database whit name postgres and in has a public schema, if not exists create

 # DEPLOY PROJECT
-1.- Get rmm-services-server-0.0.1-SNAPSHOT.jar in rmm-services-server\target
+1.- Get file rmm-services-server-0.0.1-SNAPSHOT.jar in projectDirectory....\rmm-services-server\target

 2.- Validate that java version in system run whit version 11 or 12

 3.- Open Command Console and excecute this comand: java -jar rmm-services-server-0.0.1-SNAPSHOT.jar

 # USE REST API
-1.- Firstable need create a Customer this is avalible in POST enpoint: http://localhost:8080/customer
+1.- First you need create a Customer, this is avalible in POST enpoint: http://localhost:8080/customer

 whit ParamBody, (Example):
 {